google/pytype/docs/developers/annotations.md

 annotations.
 The return value of `_process_one_annotation` is an `abstract.*` object that can be applied as the python type of a variable.

-The various public methods in `AnnotationsUtil` cover different contexts in which we can encounter variable annotations while processing bytecode; search for `self.annotations_util` in `vm.py` to see where each one is used.
+The various public methods in `AnnotationUtils` cover different contexts in which we can encounter variable annotations while processing bytecode; search for `self.annotation_utils` in `vm.py` to see where each one is used.

 ## Tracking local operations